 If Middelburg is not on your must-see list of The Netherlands, then I don’t know what is.
 The city has become one of my most favourite of my entire country and that says a lot.
 It has the Zeeuwse, this is what we call people and things from Zeeland, gezelligheid.

 Have you been to Middelburg?
 And is there anything else you like to add?
-Share this post!
+Have a look at my other articles right here.
+Share this post!!